 - Summary of CMM Gas Quality Analysis (October 20, 2009)

 - Well Level Analysis Summary Memo (October 14, 2010)

-- Coal Mine Methane Project Protocol Summary Version 1.0
+- Errata and Clarifications to Coal Mine Methane Protocol Version 1.0 (October 22, 2013)

 |Alpha Natural Resources||Harworth Energy|